SysKitTeam/docs-point/docs/get-to-know-syskit-point/navigate-through-syskit-point.md

 * **Security & Compliance** - shows the vulnerabilities in your environment through security and compliance checks; clicking View All opens the Security & Compliance checks dashboard
 * **External Collaboration** - shows a list and number for all external collaboration in your environment
 * **Active Access Review** - shows the progress of your active Access Review tasks; clicking View All opens the Govern Overview screen on the Scheduled Review section of the Access Review
+* **Power Platform** - provides an overview of your Power Platform environment and easy access links to relevant Power Platform reports
+* **Inactive Workspaces** - shows the number of inactive workspaces and the progress of your Inactive Workspaces tasks; clicking View All opens the Vulnerability History Details screen in the Govern section
 * **Microsoft 365 Licenses** - shows an overview of your Microsoft 365 Licenses; clicking View All opens the Licenses Overview report

 On the left side of the screen, you will find buttons to access the following features: